 4 to 6 runs per group, depending on group size, start times, delays, etc.

-Note - Club Memberships run for the calendar year, January to December.
+Note - ARMS & Club Memberships run for the calendar year, January 1st to December 31st

 all drivers must have a current valid driver's licence

 all street-legal cars must have a currently valid MVI sticker and past a quick tech inspection on site. make sure your battery is secure!

 all drivers and passenger must wear a safety helmet (Snell-approved M or SA 2000 or newer).
 Club has helmets which can be borrowed.

 wear tight fitting, closed-toe sneakers.
 Sandals, even sport sandals, should not be worn.

 all participants must serve as track marshals when they are not driving their vehicle in competitive runs.